Breakthrough/PySceneDetect/README.md

 [<img src="https://github.com/Breakthrough/PySceneDetect/raw/resources/images/threshold-param-example.png" alt="parameters in threshold mode" width="360" />](https://github.com/Breakthrough/PySceneDetect/raw/resources/images/threshold-param-example.png)

 You can download the file `testvideo.mp4`, as well as the expected output `testvideo-results.txt`, [from the resources branch](https://github.com/Breakthrough/PySceneDetect/tree/resources/tests), for testing the operation of the program.
-Data for the above graph was obtained by running PySceneDetect on `testvideo.mp4` in analysis mode (coming soon).
+Data for the above graph was obtained by running PySceneDetect on `testvideo.mp4` in statistics mode (by specifying the `-s` argument).

 Current Features & Roadmap